giuseppealbrizio/express-ecma-boilerplate-mongodb/readme.md

 # Express ECMA Boilerplate With MongoDB

-#### This is a minimalistic express boilerplate with EICMA features enabled, MongoDB configured and ready to be multi-stage containerized
+#### This is a minimalistic express boilerplate with EICMA features enabled, MongoDB configured, Passport basic authentication, and ready to be multi-stage containerized

 #### App entry point is located in `./src/app.js`